nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 When there is an event on the radio, the :ref:`nrf_esb_readme` module analyzes its cause and, if necessary, queues an event to the application.
 This event indicates a successful operation, a failed operation, or new data available in the RX FIFO.

 Events are queued as flags that are read out on the first opportunity to trigger a software interrupt.
 Therefore, there might be multiple radio interrupts between each event that is actually sent to the application.
-A single :c:data:`NRF_ESB_EVENT_TX_SUCCESS` or :c:data:`NRF_ESB_EVENT_TX_FAILED` event indicates one or more successful or failed operations, respectively.
-An :c:data:`NRF_ESB_EVENT_RX_RECEIVED` event indicates that there is at least one new packet in the RX FIFO.
+A single :c:macro:`NRF_ESB_EVENT_TX_SUCCESS` or :c:macro:`NRF_ESB_EVENT_TX_FAILED` event indicates one or more successful or failed operations, respectively.
+An :c:macro:`NRF_ESB_EVENT_RX_RECEIVED` event indicates that there is at least one new packet in the RX FIFO.
 The event handler should make sure to completely empty the RX FIFO when appropriate.

 .. _esb_errata: